To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out in the area of 30 and 50 moving averages, which indicates that buyers are losing control over the market.
+Trading is carried out just above 30 and 50 moving averages, which indicates the bulls' attempt to restore the pound's growth.

-A breakout of the upper border of the indicator around 1.3392 will lead to a new wave of growth for the pound.
-A breakout of the lower border of the indicator around 1.3280 will increase the pressure on the pair.
+A breakout of the upper border of the indicator around 1.3405 will lead to a new wave of growth for the pound.
+A breakout of the average border of the indicator in the 1.3340 area will increase the pressure on the pair.

 Description of indicators